-Crown vetch is native to Europe, Africa and Asia.
+Crown vetch (Securigera varia) is native to Europe, Africa and Asia.
 It is a member of the legume family which also includes peas and beans.
 The plants grow 1- to 2-feet in height.
 The flowers can be white, pink or purple and appear in the early summer.
 Bees and other pollinators love them.
 Crown vetch is hardy in USDA growing zones 3 through 9.

-Crown vetch can be grown three ways: seed, crown division and root division.
+Crown vetch can be propagated three ways: seed, crown division and root division.
 Root division is probably the easiest to do.
 Simply dig up a plant, cut the roots into 4 inch sections and replant them.
 The root divisions will send up new shoots.

 Whether you are using root divisions or crown division, plant them 2 feet apart.
 The plants will grow quickly and aggressively, rapidly filling in the spaces between them.
 In some Midwestern states, crown vetch is considered an invasive species.
 Once it is established, it is difficult to eradicate.

 Read More From Dengarden

 Growing crown vetch from seed is challenging.
 In nature, the seeds can take up to six months to germinate.
 You can hurry that process along in one of two ways.
 Either soak your seeds for four hours in water that is 190⁰F to soften the seed coat or rub the seeds between two pieces of sandpaper to “damage” the seed coat which will allow water in and the seedling out.
 Then plant your pre-treated seeds directly into the soil in the spring when the soil has reached 60 degrees.
 You can also plant in late summer for fall germination.
 Spring sowing is preferred so that the plants are well established before winter.
 Barely cover the seeds with soil.
 They need some sunlight to germinate.

 The plants will grow slowly during the first year, then faster the following years so don't be discouraged if your newly seeded slope looks sparse.
 It will fill in nicely the second year.